w-k-s/ProgrammingPuzzles/cash-register/CommonLisp/README.md

 ## Next Steps

 - [ ] Write actual tests
-- [ ] Update `.asd` to include dependencies and test-op; that should streamline running and testing?
 - [ ] Build and pass arguments to an executable

 ---